condon-lab/.github/profile/README.md

 ## Welcome to the Condon Lab GitHub 👋

 We are the Condon Research Lab at the University of Arizona.
-Our research focuses on advancing the understanding of water resources through modeling, remote sensing, and data-driven approaches.💧🛰️🌎
+Our research explores the dynamics of hydrologic systems through modeling, remote sensing, and computational tools.💧🛰️🌎

 Learn more about our research work at [condonlab.org](https://condonlab.org/)